 - Bedcoverings, including Luxury Threads Custom Bedding by Ethan Allen - Laundering.
-Fine bed linens of all natural fibers such as cotton and linen should always be laundered gently by hand or using the gentle cycle on your machine in warm-never hot-water with a mild, nonchlorine bleach detergent.
-If the second step of whitening is important to you, never use chlorine bleach; it yellows the fabric and will reduce the strength of your bed linens, use instead oxygenated bleach.
-Quilted coverlet and pillow shams may be machine washed.
-For larger sizes, laundering in a commercial-size machine is recommended.
-For delicate embroideries and special trimmings, hand laundering is recommended.
+Fine bed linens made from all-natural fibers, such as cotton and linen, should always be laundered using the gentle cycle on your machine, with a mild detergent and either cold or warm water (per the instructions on the attached care label).
+Do not use chlorine bleach as it may yellow the fabric and reduce the strength of the material's fibers.
+Non-chlorine bleach may be used only if noted on the care label. - Many quilted coverlets and pillow shams may be machine washed (per the instructions on the attached care label).
+For larger sizes, laundering in a commercial size, front loading machine is recommended. - Drying.
+For those products indicating "tumble dry," tumble dry on low heat setting until slightly damp and remove promptly.
+Overdrying will result in broken fibers and threads, and wrinkles.
+Press smooth with a warm iron using the correct setting for the fabric type. - Ironing.
+For best results, iron while fabric is slightly damp.
+Make sure the face of your iron is clean before using. - Depending on the fabric, set the temperature to a linen, cotton, or silk setting. - For products with delicate embroidery and lace, iron on the reverse side.

-- Drying.
-Tumble dry on low heat setting until slightly damp-watch the time!
-Over-drying will result in broken fibers and threads.
-Remove immediately and press smooth with a warm iron. - Ironing.
-For best results, ironing is recommended when the fabric is still slightly damp.
-Starch isn't necessary and is never suggested.
-Make sure the face of your iron is clean before using.
-Depending on the fabric, set the temperature gauge to a cotton, linen, or silk setting.
-Never leave the iron face down on the fabric or it will scorch.
-For delicate embroideries and laces, iron on the reverse side.
-Ironing retains the shine of the beautiful cotton sateen sheeting and the body of pure silk sheeting.
-Keep in mind that due to the makeup of natural silks, cottons and linens, they are guaranteed to wrinkle, but they offer the most luxurious sleeping environment. - Dry-Cleaning.
-For top-of-bed coverings such as our Italian matelassé coverlets, duvet covers, and accessories, dry-cleaning will prevent them from shrinking. - Storage.
+- The use of starch is not recommended. - Natural silks, cottons, and linens are likely to wrinkle, due to their composition, but they also offer the most luxurious sleeping environment. - Dry cleaning.
+For "dry clean only" products (such as our Italian matelassé coverlets) please see a professional dry cleaning service provider.
+Proper dry cleaning will help prevent shrinkage, pilling, and wrinkling. - Storage.
 To lengthen the life of your luxury linens, be sure your linen closet is well ventilated.
-In order to avoid yellowing of the fabric, never store linens in plastic bags.
-When storing items for long periods of time, wrap them between cotton or muslin sheeting.
-For best results, ironing is recommended when the fabric is still slightly damp. - Standard Fabric Care.
-Cotton/Poly blend, 100% Polyester, 100% Cotton, and 100% Linen fabrics may be spot cleaned with warm, soapy water (using mild detergent) and a clean sponge.
+To avoid yellowing or discoloration of the fabric, never store linens in plastic bags.
+When storing items for long periods of time, wrap them between cotton or muslin sheeting. - Standard fabric care.
+Cotton/poly blend, 100% polyester, 100% cotton, and 100% linen fabrics may be spot cleaned with warm, soapy water (using mild detergent) and a clean sponge.
 Afterward, allow the fabric to air dry, and then steam or iron as indicated below.